 Since nobody believed Bénezet’s crackpot story, he started building the bridge all by himself.
 He began by lifting a huge stone into place, which was immediately hailed as a miracle by the gawking onlookers and helped him get funding for the completion of the bridge.
 He later performed seventeen other miracles (the blind could see again, the deaf could hear again, cripples could walk again, hunchbacks had their backs straightened — all the usual miracles), which qualified him for sainthood after his early death at age 21.

-This is the entrance to the bridge, through a modern entrance building where you pay your admission (5 Euros as of 2017, or 4 Euros if you get a reduction, for example with an Avignon Pass), and get your audio-guide in one of eleven languages.
+This is the entrance to the bridge, through a modern entrance building where you pay your admission (5 Euros as of 2017), and get your audio-guide in one of eleven languages.
 You have your choice of German, English, Italian, Spanish, Chinese, Japanese, Dutch, Russian, Polish, Portuguese, and oh yes, French.

 There are no people dancing on the bridge in any of my photos, but I did see a little girl dancing and singing the song, obviously quite thrilled to be right there on the bridge.
 And a group of teenagers also danced a few steps, but only long enough to get their pictures taken by their friends.